-- ✓ HHS established the HHS Coordination Operations and Response Element (H-CORE), within the Office of the Assistant Secretary for Preparedness and Response (ASPR), to help lead the procurement and coordinate distribution of COVID-19 vaccines and therapeutics, carrying forward the mission that had previously been done by the HHS-DoD Countermeasures Acceleration Group (CAG).
-This includes the ongoing effort to coordinate the development, clinical trials, and manufacture of COVID-19 vaccines and boosters. - More than 950 million doses of COVID-19 vaccines have been set aside by ASPR for distribution.
+✓ HHS established the HHS Coordination Operations and Response Element (H-CORE), within Office of Assistant Secretary for Preparedness and Response (ASPR), to lead the procurement and distribution of COVID-19 vaccines and therapeutics, carrying forward the mission that had previously been done by the HHS-DOD Countermeasures Acceleration Group (CAG).

+More than 950 million doses of COVID-19 vaccines have been approved by ASPR for distribution.